karunakar1308/devops-interview-prep/panel-member-insights.md

 #### **Early Interview (Rapport Building)**

 **Best Questions:**
-- "You've been at Humana for 25+ years across multiple technology shifts.
-What makes Humana's engineering culture unique?"
+- "You've been at  for 25+ years across multiple technology shifts.
+What makes 's engineering culture unique?"
 - "As someone who's transitioned from application development to platform engineering, what advice would you give for success in this role?"

 **Why These Work:**